 When using a VPN your private data is redirected through a VPN server that is controlled by the VPN service provider.
 And, yes, your traffic may be monitored and logged.
 Thus, it is important to get your VPN from a trustful provider.

 To prevent stealth and malicious VPN installation, the Mac OS pops up a warning every time an app tries to set up a VPN configuration.

 How to see the VPN configurations set up on macOS

-All VPN configurations (manually set up or created by VPN apps) are listed in the Network window: System Preferences > Network.
+All VPN configurations (manually set up or created by VPN software) are listed in the Network window: System Preferences > Network.
 In the left panel, you will see all network configuration settings that include the VPN configurations.
 The VPN profiles are marked with the 🔒 icon.